binarymash/responses/README.md

 ```

 ### Response types
-There are two types of Response object.
-Choose which type to use based on what you want your response to contain.
+There are two types of response object; the type of response to use will depend on what we want it to contain.

 `BinaryMash.Responses.Response<T>` is a response that contains a strongly typed payload.
 We will use this when we want to return a value from a method: